Brightly coloured houses - Notting Hill London

 J’ouvert is a traditional festival celebrating ‘the opening of the day’ and the beginning of Carnival.
 As the sun rises, thousands parade through the streets, smeared and splattered in colourful body paints and powders.

-The J’ouvert parade begins at 06:00 and finishes at around 09:00.
+The J’ouvert parade begins at 06:00 on Sunday.
 The start address is Sainsbury’s, Canal Way, Ladbroke Grove W10 5AA.

 Live stages